 Ms Sprott is also adamant that education transformation incorporating the use of technology is vital for this generation of learners who have been born “pre-wired”.
 Thus, ‘GRAPES’ and its technological platform has proven to be a timely intervention for education system transformation.

 MR. KERON A. LESPIERRE (Chief Executive Officer)

 Keron LesPierre brings over seven years of marketing experience to the ‘GRAPES’ team.
-He has a bachelor degree in market research from the Anglia Ruskin University and a diploma in Business Management from the George Washington University.
+He is the holder of a bachelor’s degree in marketing from the Anglia Ruskin University, and a diploma in Business Management from the George Washington University.
 He also holds a European Diploma in personal development and accounting.

 Mr LesPierre was instrumental in providing marketing communications for several charitable groups including a local non-profit organisation named HAIT&T. He also assisted the group in raising one hundred and eighty-six thousand dollars ($186,000TT), in one night, to purchase land in Haiti to rebuild the orphanage.
 Mr Erick Feely one of the key members of the non-profit organisation has repeatedly thanked Mr LesPierre for his contribution.

 Mr LesPierre was responsible for the re-branding and re-positioning of Amery Rauseo and Associates Limited (ARAL).
 They were at the time, the largest and most profitable agency in ‘ALGICO’ (now Pan-American Life).
 Their new Emerald colour scheme and logo design were created and conceptualised by Mr LesPierre.
 He has spearheaded several meetings and collaborations on behalf of ARAL with the executive management of well-established institutions like Home Mortgage Bank, New India Assurance, Bank of Baroda and much more.